Adampi210/ECE60131_final_project_apiasecz/README.md

 ```

 A. **Centralized Baseline**

 Run the centralized training as a baseline for training performance.

 ```bash
 python central.py
 ```
-the following flags can be adjusted when running the centralized training script:
+The following flags can be adjusted when running the centralized training script:

 ```--config```: Choose the Mamba configuration (e.g., pure_ssm_1_layer, pure_ssm_2_layer, pure_ssm_4_layer).